mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 ## Material, Environment and Texture Editors

-The Material Editor, Environment Editor, and Texture Palettes interact with the enhanced Render Content system.
-All are based on a similar interface with only small functional differences between them.
-Render Contents are the foundation of the RDK core and one of the most important.
+The Material, Environment, and Texture Editors display objects called _Render Contents_ and allow the user to edit them.
+These editors are all based on a similar interface with only small functional differences between them.
+Render Contents are the foundation of the RDK core and one of the most important objects it provides.
 Please see [Render Content](/guides/cpp/rdk-render-content) for more information.
+The Texture Editor is known to users as the Texture _Palette_ but programmatically it is an editor just like the other two.

 ![Material Environment and Texture Editors]({{ site.baseurl }}/images/what-is-the-rdk-03.png){:style="float: right; margin-left: 12px;"}